steemit/smt-whitepaper/cbt-manual/manual.md

 };
 ```

+##### Special account names

+The `token_unit` member allows a special account name, `$from`, which should be illegal to be created, and will represent the contributor.

+Also supported is `$from.vesting` which represents the vesting balance of the `$from` account.

-## Defining CBT issue segments
+#### Defining SMT issue segments

-A *segment* is a portion of a CBT.
-During the contribution phase of a CBT,
+A *segment* is a portion of a SMT.
+During the contribution phase of a SMT,
 exactly one segment is active at any point in time.
 The transition from
 one segment to the next is triggered either by passing a specific point in
 time, or by exceeding a predefined cap.

-CBT issue segments are defined with the following operation:
+SMT issue segments are defined with the following operation:

 ```
-struct cbt_define_segment_operation
+struct SMT_define_segment_operation
 {
    account_name_type   control_account;
    time_point_sec      end_time;